bparanj/Essential-TDD/en/18-calculator/18-calculator.markdown

 end
 ```

 We are not passing in the string to be processed into methods anymore.
 Since it is needed by most of the methods, it is now an instance variable.
-It simplifies the interface of the private methods by eliminating the argument.
+We removed the argument to the private methods to simplify the interface.

 \newpage